se-edu/se-book/specifyingRequirements/useCases/usage/text.md

 <tip-box>

-:package: The diagram below can be used to indicate that the system generates daily reports at midnight.
+{{ icon_example }} The diagram below can be used to indicate that the system generates daily reports at midnight.

 <img src="{{baseUrl}}/specifyingRequirements/useCases/usage/images/systemAsActor.jpg" height="200" />